-- (i) NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in SSD slot two. - NOTE: Depending on the configuration ordered, your computer may support either 2230 solid-state drive or 2280 solid-state drive in M.2 slot two.
+- (i) NOTE: Your computer has two solid-state drive slots.
+The solid-state drive 1 slot is located at the bottom left corner of the system board and the solid-state drive 2 slot is located at the bottom right corner of the system board.
+Both slots support M.2 2230 and M.2 2280 SSDs. - NOTE: Depending on the configuration ordered, your computer may support either 2230 solid-state drive or 2280 solid-state drive in M.2 slot two.

-The following image indicates the location of the 2280 solid-state drive installed in M.2 slot two and provides a visual representation of the removal procedure.
+The following image indicates the location of the solid-state drive installed in M.2 slot two and provides a visual representation of the removal procedure.